 |Typical places available||The School typically has approx 70 places available.|

-AAA-AAB to include A in Biology or Chemistry.
-A pass in the practical element of the Science A level (where applicable) is required.
+AAA-AAB to include Biology or Chemistry.
+A pass in the practical element of the Science A level is normally required.
 Please note that General Studies and Critical Thinking are not accepted.

 Extended Project Qualification: Applicants with grade A in the EPQ will typically receive an offer one grade lower than the standard A level offer.
 Please note that any subject specific requirements must still be met.